-Students be provided with opportunity to attend local shows which may occur on weekends.
-Students may be required to prepare the animals for these shows.
 Students will be required to meet all safety expectations as they participate in practical work.

 Students are assessed on their practical skills and their understanding of the content.
-Assignments are practical and theoretical in orientation and examinations concentrate on course content.
+Assignments are practical and theoretical in orientation and ongoing observation of practical work is a key component of assessment.